perryz0/panopto-scraper/README.md

 # panopto-scraper
-Reverse-engineered Panopticlone chrome extension to bypass download restrictions on Panopto, for personal use...
+Chrome extension to bypass download restrictions on Panopto (not for commercial use)